TalaoDAO/AltMe/assets/terms/mobile_cgu_en.md

 This document was updated on Friday, November 21, 2022

-## Preamble
+## Purpose

 Altme wallet is a mobile application for IOS and Android devices developed by the company Web3 Digital Wallet.
 This document aims to present the conditions under which the user can use the Altme mobile application and services.

-## Definitions

-Attestations or verifiable attestations: verifiable attestations are standardized digital certificates that facilitate the sharing of information online, in a sovereign and secure manner.
-The term “standardization” indicates that there is a conforming method to produce a verifiable attestation (CV).
-This method is currently being standardized by the World Wide Web Consortium (https://www.w3.org/TR/vc-data-model/)

-Cryptographic keys or keys: public / private key pair stored in a wallet on a smartphone.
-These keys are of the ECDSA type.
-If lost, they can be regenerated from a 12 month random sentence if the latter has been kept by the user.
-A pair of keys is associated with a single Professional Digital Identity.
-These keys are not known to Talao and the partners.
-If these keys are permanently lost, access to the Professional Digital Identity is impossible.

-Wallet: application published by Talao, open source, downloadable on a smartphone from the Google Play Store and Apple App Store online stores allowing the user to save his cryptographic keys compatible with a Tezos-type blockchain on his smartphone.

-Code or secret code: refers to the alphanumeric and one-time use code transmitted by Talao via SMS or email as part of its registration for the purpose of validating the user's mobile number.

-Terms & Conditions: refers to these general conditions of use of the services (including any document which is expressly included by reference in these general conditions), any special conditions indicated by Talao as well as their possible amendments.

-Contract: means the General Conditions (including any document which is expressly included by reference in these general conditions) which supplement the Terms & Conditions and any special conditions indicated by Talao and any amendments to the special general conditions.

-Decentralized Identifiers or DID (Decentralized Identifier): a digital identifier which the user can cryptographically prove that he is in his possession with a cryptographic key.
-These identifiers have been standardized by the W3C https://w3c.github.io/did-core/ .

-Identification: refers to the procedure according to which the user enters their Identifiers in order to access the Professional Digital Identity service or their account on a Partner site from the Talao Digital Identity connection button.

-Registration: refers to the procedure which allows any eligible person to enter their personal data in order to access the services and obtain a Professional Digital Identity.

-Desktop: designates a computer (PC, laptop, etc.) which allows connection to the site https://altme.co.
-This computer must be equipped with an operating system such as Windows, Linux, Mac and internet access software such as Chrome, Internet Explorer, Firefox, Brave.

-Password: designates the code chosen by the user, exclusive and confidential, which, associated with the user name, is necessary for the latter to access his workspace in the event that he does not have his smartphone.

-Partner (s): refers to companies in relation to the use of Professional Digital Identity.
-Example: The publisher of a website allowing the user to identify himself via his Digital Identity is a partner.

-Service: refers to the service which allows a user to request or present verifiable credentias.

-Site: refers to the secure website published by Web3 Digital Wallet (https://altme.co) allowing a user to access their portfolio and all or part of Talao's Professional Digital Identity service.

-Self Sovereign Identity (SSI Self Sovereign Identity): a digital identity model that gives the user control over their data.

-User: refers to a person who has the Altme smartphone application.
-The user is necessarily an individual, that is to say a natural person.
-This user is the holder of a smartphone capable of installing a mobile application called a wallet from the stores that offer it (App Store for holders of an iPhone and Google Play for holders of an Android smartphone).

-## Purpose

 The purpose of these Terms & Conditions  is to define the contractual relationship between Web3 Digital Wallet and the user concerning access and use of the service consisting of a web application called issuers or verifiers and a smartphone application called wallet available on the Apple and Google stores.

 At any time, Web3 Digital Wallet reserves the right to make changes to service and therefore to these Terms & Conditions.
 Any modification comes into force as from their publication or, if necessary, on any other date which would be indicated.
 Web3 Digital Wallet will ensure that users are aware of any modification of the Terms & Conditions, however, it is up to the user before any use of the service to refer to the latest version of the Terms & Conditions accessible at any time on the https site: //altme.co.